 In today’s landscape, achieving operational excellence can be difficult, but not impossible.
 With operations often viewed as distinct from the rest of the business, it sometimes isn’t integrated into the flow like it is for other departments.

 Amazon Web Services (AWS) continue to publish design principals for building applications that adhere to their well-architected frameworks.
-The best practices for the AWS Well-Architected Framework are based on five different pillars.
+The best practises for the AWS Well-Architected Framework are based on five different pillars.

 - Operational Excellence